I remember this one time when Stephanie and I were cruising the East Coast on Floating Home as if it happened yesterday.

 We’d just taken on 200 gallons of diesel fuel and we were off to our next port of call.

-About 20 minutes after launching into the waves, all of a sudden I look down and see the tachometer and my port engine shut down.
+About 20 minutes after launching into the waves, all of a sudden I looked down.

 Yikes!